 Not only that, the capital city of the Northern Territory of Australia has a lot to offer to keep you going for another week or so.
 Visit the beaches for sunsets and eat from the food stalls near the beach market.
 The whole night food market near the beach plus the humidity in summer reminded me of Asia.

 Stroll through the most famous monuments of this small cosmopolitan town.
 A few museums will catch your eyes, such as the Darwin Military Museum and the Fannie Bay Prison Museum.
 You may wish to continue the day outdoors, in the Botanical Gardens, the Waterfront Precinct by the sea, and Cullen Bay Marina.

 Check out the top 5 must do in Darwin, Australia for more info.

-Darwin is a perfect place to unwind and to discover the wonders of the surrounding area then fly out to Asia.
-Because the distance is close to Bali, the flight were $50 one-way pre covid of course.
+Darwin is a perfect place to unwind and discover the wonders of the surrounding area then fly out to Asia.
+Because the distance is close to Bali, the flight was $50 one-way pre covid of course.

 Let me know in the comments:

 - Which one of these stops would be your favorite from Perth to Darwin roadtrip?

 - Best weekend getaways from Perth

 - Australia east coast must-see